 history

-Robben Island and the Cell That Changed a Country
+Robben Island: The Cell That Changed a Country

-Robben Island and the Cell That Changed a Country
+Robben Island: The Cell That Changed a Country

-Robben Island held Nelson Mandela for 18 of his 27 years of imprisonment in a cell measuring 2.4 by 2.1 meters.
+Nelson Mandela was held here for 18 of his 27 years in a cell measuring 2.4 by 2.1 meters.
 Tours are led by former political prisoners.
 Standing in the doorway while a guide who was imprisoned in the next cell tells you what the days were like produces a feeling no museum can replicate.

 ← Back to all posts